-Once you have grasped the essentials, head off for the 216km of tranquil cross country trails that criss cross the Portes du Soleil - 45km of them in Avoriaz alone.
+The Portes du Soleil has 216km of tranquil cross country trails that criss-cross the area, 45km of them in Avoriaz alone.

 Tracks are maintained for both the classic and skating styles, usually side by side on specially prepared pistes.
 These trails all operate on a one-way system (for obvious reasons), and you can buy a pass before setting out, usually from the lodges at the beginning of the trails.
 The trails are patrolled and it is likely that your pass will be spot-checked.

 The pistes are generally open from 09:00 to 17:00 each day (snow cover permitting) and are maintained each evening.
 Walkers (and their dogs) are requested to keep to the marked pedestrian trails (which are free access) and not stray onto the marked ski trails.

 There are four cross country trails for all levels, but most are aimed at the more experienced skiers.
 The Vallée de la Manche trail is a 20km blue and red trail that starts at the car park of the Nyon gondola and is suitable for experienced skiers, until you reach the village of l'Erigné when it becomes more demanding and is from then on recommended for advanced cross country skiers only.
 Take note, this track is single only and not the usual two parallel tracks, and there is only a small space for skating.